MiyerGonzalez/-o-o/README.md

 # -o-o

-hi bitches!
+hi partners!

-putrefact here,i like smoke two joins in the morning i have green crack on the moonand find them far superior to og kush
+i'm here,i would like invite you to contact for developing projecs